TedJenkler/Photosnap---WordpressStack/README.md

 ### Keyboard Navigation

-- I have added `tabindex` on all links so that users easily can go through the site.
+- I have ensured that all links are tabbable, allowing users to easily navigate through the site.

 ### ARIA Roles